mavryk-network/flexmasa/src/doc/daemons-upgrade.md

 Both examples above, activate the protocol `Kathmandu`, and propose the `Lima` upgrade.
 The sandbox network will do a full voting round followed by a protocol change.
-Finally, MavBox will kill all processes once the daemon-upgrade test is complete.
+Finally, Mavbox will kill all processes once the daemon-upgrade test is complete.

 * If you are using the docker image, valid `mavkit-*` executables are already in